dojo/framework/docs/en/resources/supplemental.md

 ## Store

-The resource store is where all the data is stored and responsible for wiring widgets using the `resource` middleware with the `ResourceTemplate` passed to the widget.
+The resource store is where all the data is stored and is responsible for wiring widgets using the `resource` middleware with the `ResourceTemplate` passed to the widget.
 The store invalidates all widgets that have subscribed for events based on the type and details of the event as well as handling asynchronous results from the resource template.
 The resource store is automatically created for a template that is passed to a widget.
 A user never explicitly creates or works directly with the resource store.

 > MyWidget.tsx